 Care for children and teenagers

 Sometimes children and teenagers with cancer feel scared, confused, sad, and out of control.
-Using therapeutic recreation techniques, the volunteers help them the young patients understand the disease so they can better cope with surgery, hospitalization and treatments.
+Using therapeutic recreational techniques, the volunteers help the young patients understand the disease so they can better cope with surgery, hospitalization, and treatments.
 We want to try to make their stay in hospital as pleasant as possible.

 Care for families

-Another one of Aladina’s key aims is to care the patients’ families and give them emotional and psychological support.
+Another key goal of Aladina is to care for the patients’ families and give them emotional and psychological support.

-A cancer diagnosis in a child or teenager is a severe blow to families, and it’s very important that they feel supported and protected and, above all, that they know they are not alone.
+A cancer diagnosis in a child or teenager is a severe blow to families, and it’s very important that they feel supported and, above all, that they know they are not alone.

-The foundation’s volunteers and workers are with them throughout the different phases of their children’s disease, helping them whenever new needs may arise.
+The foundation’s volunteers and workers are with them throughout the different phases of their child’s disease, helping them whenever new needs may arise.

-- “Aladina is something you think you are doing to help others, by providing hospitalized teenagers sick...“Aladina is something you think you are doing to help others, by providing hospitalized teenagers sick with cancer with companionship and fun.
-But later on, over time, you realize that it is the other way around, they are the ones who change your life.
-You notice that your problems are small and silly and that kids that are struggling keep alive are teaching you how to live and be happy”See moreOle Yañez, volunteer
+“Aladina is something you think you are doing to help others, by providing teenagers sick with cancer...“Aladina is something you think you are doing to help others, by providing teenagers sick with cancer with companionship and fun.
+But over time, you realize that it is the other way around, they are the ones who change your life.
+You notice that your problems are small and silly and that kids that are struggling to stay alive are teaching you how to live and be happy.”See moreOle Yañez, volunteer

 “For me, having Aladina’s team around in the hospital when I’m admitted means fun, company, learning...“For me, having Aladina’s team around in the hospital when I’m admitted means fun, company, learning through cool workshops and a huge distraction.
 They are amazing!”See moreMelody Termenón, patient